-We find that EXIM's shutdown particularly affected the investment of high rather than low MRPK firms, indicating that a cut in EXIM's financing increased capital misallocation.
-While our findings speak only to changes in misallocation among publicly listed firms, these receive much of EXIM's financing and contribute to a large share of aggregate output.
+We directly estimate the effect of EXIM's shutdown on capital misallocation using the Bau and Matray (2023) methodology, which identifies the within-firm changes in investment across high and low MRPK firms.
+We consistently find that EXIM's shutdown particularly affected the investment of high rather than low MRPK firms, indicating that a cut in EXIM's financing increased capital misallocation.
+Our findings are not dependent on the exact functional form of the firm production function or measure of input cost wedge: for robustness, we employ additional MRPK measures from Hsieh and Klenow (2009) and Baqaee and Farhi (2019a), which use different methods to compute firm wedges, and which make different assumptions about firm production functions.
+While our findings speak only to changes in misallocation among publicly listed firms, these firms receive much of EXIM's financing and contribute to a large share of aggregate output.
 It is therefore plausible that our findings on the allocation of capital would extend to the overall economy.